Vyralmarketing/Dre-Williams-Recruiting/_policies/terms-and-conditions.md

 **6\.
 INTELLECTUAL PROPERTY**

-The content available on the Website (“Website Content”), including the logos and trademarks (“Marks”), are licensed to ABC Limited and are subject copyright, trademark, and other intellectual property rights under the United States of America (“USA”), foreign laws, and international conventions.
+The content available on the Website (“Website Content”), including the logos and trademarks (“Marks”), are licensed to {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} and are subject copyright, trademark, and other intellectual property rights under the United States of America (“USA”), foreign laws, and international conventions.
 The Website Content includes, but are not limited to, the source codes, database, Website design, functionalities, videos, audios, texts, images, graphics, and items available on the Website.

-The logos, designs, page headers, names, script, graphic, button icons and footers are registered trademarks or common law trade dress of ABC Limited in the US and other parts of the world.
-The ABC Limited trademarks and trade dress may not be used in combination with any other products, services, or goods in a manner that is likely to confuse.
+The logos, designs, page headers, names, script, graphic, button icons and footers are registered trademarks or common law trade dress of {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} in the US and other parts of the world.
+The {{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} trademarks and trade dress may not be used in combination with any other products, services, or goods in a manner that is likely to confuse.
 You do not also have our permission to copy, imitate, or use it without getting written approval from us.&nbsp;

-ABC Limited provides the Website Content to users on “AS IS” basis for information and personal use purposes.
+{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_name }} provides the Website Content to users on “AS IS” basis for information and personal use purposes.
 Users may not copy, reproduce, distribute, advertise, transmit, license, sell, or exploit it for any other purposes without seeking written consent from us.

 **7\.
 THIRD-PARTY SERVICES**